G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 ![BandSpotsHere]({{ site.baseurl }}/assets/img/BandSpotsHereV1.1.1.JPG)

+The software can either be run in Python or as an executable file.

+## Usage
+Whichever varsion you install, the parameters that specify the bands of interest and the "home" DXCCs are in the bat file 'BandSpotsHere.bat'; you'll need to edit these to suit your area of interest before running.

+Once the program is running, the following hotkeys are available:
+- b cycles through the bands speccified in the bat file
+- d toggles "detail" on and off

+Note that the program doesn't know about spots received from PSKR MQTT before the program was launched.

-## Installing it
+## Installing the Python Version
-1. Get Python.These scripts are written in Python and you'll need to install that if you haven't got it yet.
+1. Get Python if you don't already have it.
 You can download it on the [Python](https://www.python.org/) site.
 2. The code refers to several Python libraries that need to be seperately installed.
 The easiest way to do this is to open a command window and type "pip install" + the name of each of the libraries in turn.
 The liraries are:
    - paho.mqtt.client
    - os